-ODA Loan and Private-Sector Investment Finance Providing Development Funds with Concessional Terms to Support Ownership by Developing Regions In many developing countries and regions, economic and social infrastructure encompassing electricity, gas, transportation, water supply and sewerage systems, is underdeveloped.
-Furthermore, in recent years, global issues such as HIV/AIDS and other communicable diseases, air and water pollution, climate change, conflicts and terrorism, and financial crises have emerged in addition to the problems of poverty.
-To address these issues, the international community set the Millennium Development Goals (MDGs) as common goals, while individual countries have formulated a host of measures.
-Loan Aid provides relatively large amounts of development funds under concessional terms to developing countries and regions to support their efforts for growth and development.

-ODA Loan Support and Emphasize Ownership by the Developing Country Ownership is crucial for economic growth and poverty reduction in developing countries.
-An ODA Loan, which requires repayment, promotes efficient use of the borrowed funds and appropriate supervision of projects, thereby bolstering developing countries' ownership in the development process.
-In addition, as an ODA Loan is financial assistance with a repayment obligation, this method of assistance places a relatively small fiscal burden on the Japanese government and represents a sustainable instrument for ODA.
-Flow of an ODA Loan: Project Cycle An ODA Loan follows six steps, and lessons learned from expost evaluations implemented at the final stage will be fed back into preparations for new projects.
+Finance and Investment Cooperation In many developing countries and regions, economic and social infrastructure encompassing electricity, gas, transportation, water supply and sewerage systems, is underdeveloped.
+Furthermore, in recent years, in addition to poverty, global issues such as HIV/AIDS and other communicable diseases, air and water pollution, climate change, conflicts and terrorism, and financial crises have emerged.
+To address these issues, the international community set the Sustainable Development Goals (SDGs) as common goals, while individual countries have formulated a host of measures.
+Finance and Investment Cooperation provides relatively large amounts of development funds under concessional terms to developing countries and regions to support their efforts for growth and development.
+ODA Loans Support and Emphasize Ownership by the Developing Country Ownership of developing countries is crucial for economic growth and poverty reduction in these countries.
+ODA Loans, which require repayment, promote efficient use of the borrowed funds and appropriate supervision of projects, thereby bolstering developing countries' ownership in the development process.
+In addition, as ODA Loans are financial assistance with a repayment obligation, this method of assistance places a relatively small fiscal burden on the Japanese government and represents a sustainable instrument for ODA.
+Flow of ODA Loans: Project Cycle ODA Loans follow six steps, and lessons learned from ex-post evaluations implemented at the final stage will be fed back into preparations for new projects.
 This flow of steps is called the Project Cycle.